LawnchairLauncher/lawnicons/CONTRIBUTING.md

 ![](docs/images/quality-6-text-icons.png)

 Text longer than `3` letters usually don’t fit the Lawnicons style.
-Brands and applications with text icons often need to be studied in order to create a recognizable Lawnicons-style icon.
+Brands and apps with text icons often need to be studied in order to create a recognizable Lawnicons-style icon.

 If you want to keep only a text, then it should be of high quality and occupy at least `¹⁄₃` of the icon content area.
 This is rare.